Kratom has many beneficial effects, yet, instead of feeling amazing after taking it, you’re experiencing terrible kratom stomach pain.

 Kratom has many uses and can help with a variety of health issues and conditions.
 However, inadequate use can result in side effects such as kratom stomach pain, constipation, and nausea.
 However, in most instances, this is manageable with some adjustments to how you take kratom.

 The beneficial effects of kratom are due to its alkaloids.
-Kratom alkaloids affect the receptors in our brain.
+Kratom alkaloids affect the receptors in our brains.
 But for you to experience kratom effects, your body first needs to absorb the alkaloids.
 This happens through your digestive system.

 What to Do If you Experience Kratom Stomach Pain